What is the Hawkesbury Local Planning Panel?

 The criteria for which types of applications must be determined by an HLPP has been set by the NSW Minister for Planning, and more information on this criteria is available under the links below.

+Development Applications which are not required to be determined by the HLPP will be determined by Council staff, or by the Sydney Western City Planning Panel.
 Council encourages residents and other local community members to participate in the HLPP process by addressing the Panel at its public meetings, which will be held in the Council Chambers at 366 George Street, Windsor, on the third Thursday of each month, except where there are no agenda items for that month.

 - Code of Conduct for Local Planning Panel Members (pdf - 185KB)